Get a rough idea of what a career break might cost you over time. All figures are shown in today's dollars so they are easier to make sense of.

 Putting this in perspective

-Rough guide only — not financial advice.
-Wage penalty figures are based on NZ labour market research (Motu Research Institute; Stats NZ data on women's workforce participation).
-Actual outcomes vary by industry, employer, and individual career path.
-All figures discounted to today's dollars at 2.5% annual inflation.
-KiwiSaver projected at 5% real return.
-Always seek advice from a qualified financial adviser before making major financial decisions.
+Rough guide only, not financial advice.
+Wage penalty figures are based on NZ labour market research using Motu Research Institute and Stats NZ data.
+Real outcomes vary by industry, employer, and career path.
+Figures are shown in today's dollars using 2.5% annual inflation, and KiwiSaver is projected at a 5% real return.
+Please get proper advice before making big financial decisions.